Pyhass/Pyhiveapi/README.md

 ### Use the session object to get devices
-Below is an example of how to use the session object to get all devices of each type from `deviceList` and store in a seperate list for each device type.
+Below is an example of how to use the session object to get all devices of each type from `deviceList` and store in a separate list for each device type.

 ```Python
 BinarySensors = session.deviceList["binary_sensor"]